AndrewFarley/Taranis-XLite-Q7-Lua-Dashboard/README.md

 1. Power the Tango2
 2. Choose "USB Storage (SD)"
-3. Download and copy the the scripts to "SCRIPTS/TELEMETRY" on your SD card.
+3. Download and copy the script farl.lua or/and farllh.lua to "SCRIPTS/TELEMETRY" on your SD card.
 4. Eject the Tango2
 5. Power up your transmitter.